ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Experiment

-In a nutshell, our evaluation of the MNFP clarifies two primary roles for Neural Networks in this domain.
-First, NNs should be leveraged to learn a powerful post-combination function over multiple candidate forecasts.
-Second, more powerful base forecasters must be developed to better approximate the true data-generating distribution, directly reducing the predictive bias $b$ as identified in our proposition \ref{sec:thm}.
+In a nutshell, our evaluation of the VRH indicates two primary roles for building NNs in this field.
+First, NNs can be leveraged to learn a powerful meta combination functional over multiple candidate forecasts.
+Second, stronger base forecasters should be developed to better approximate the true data-generating distribution, directly reducing the predictive bias $b$ as identified in our hypothesis.